kaj/kratsblog/blog/static/kratsbox/README.markdown

 Usage
 -----

-First, put the kratsbox file in some path on your web server and make sure you have them (and jQuery) availiable in the page:
+First, put the kratsbox files in some path on your web server and make sure you have them availiable in the page:

     <link rel="stylesheet" type="text/css" href="/somepath/kratsbox.css"/>
-    <script type="text/javascript" src="/somepath/jquery.js"></script>
     <script type="text/javascript" src="/somepath/kratsbox.js"></script>

 You can (and should) combine and minify them with your other javascript and